 Take advantage of one of our 100 Master’s Scholarships to study at Swansea University, the Times Good University Guide’s Welsh University of the Year 2017.
 Postgraduate loans are also available to English and Welsh domiciled students.
 For more information on fees and funding please visit our website.

 The expertise of the Department of History and Classics spans from the ancient cultures and languages of ancient Egypt, Greece, and Rome to the history of late twentieth- and early twenty-first-century Europe.
 The research of our staff and postgraduates is integral to the life of the department, and it means that Swansea is a dynamic, exciting, and stimulating place to study.
-Particular research strengths include:

 Students are encouraged to develop a methodological awareness and are introduced to key concepts and interpretative techniques that shape the study of the ancient civilisations in the modern world.
 This programme develops research skills needed for high-level work in any field of Ancient History.
+Students have access to skills and training programmes offered by the College of Arts and Humanities and the University.

 Information for international students